Tropaion/JBC_Multitool/README.md

 </p>

 # Attribution
-This project is based on on [this project from Lajt](https://lajtronix.eu/2024/02/08/jbc-3-tool-selector/)
+This project is based on [this project from Lajt](https://lajtronix.eu/2024/02/08/jbc-3-tool-selector/)